 Dartmouth makes a wonderful holiday base for walkers.
 As well as sitting on a stunning stretch of the South West Coast Path, this historic harbour town also offers a range of beautiful walking routes along the Dart Valley.

-Take a look at our extensive range of Dartmouth holiday homes and start planning for a week of fresh air and exercise amongst some truly stunning scenery.
+Take a look at our extensive range of holiday homes in Dartmouth and start planning for a week of fresh air and exercise amongst some truly stunning scenery.